Dr Manjul Bhargava

 He is known primarily for his contributions to number theory.
 In 2014, he was awarded the Fields Medal, which is the highest honour in the field of Mathematics.

-He obtained his B.A. from Harvard University in 1996.
-Bhargava went on to receive his doctorate from Princeton in 2001, supervised by Andrew Wiles and funded by a Hertz Fellowship.
-He has made several important contributions to mathematics over his career and is especially known for his 14 new Gauss-style composition laws, derived from the works of the German mathematical genius Carl Friedrich Gauss.
+He obtained his BA from Harvard University in 1996.
+Dr Bhargava went on to receive his doctorate from Princeton in 2001, supervised by Andrew Wiles and funded by a Hertz Fellowship.
+He has made several important contributions to Mathematics over his career and is especially known for his 14 new Gauss-style composition laws, derived from the works of the German mathematical genius Carl Friedrich Gauss.